containers/podman-desktop/website/blog/2023-11-30-sharing-podman-images-with-kubernetes-cluster.md

 If we move one step ahead, if we mount the `/var/lib/containers` folder of podman into the cri-o container it means that the kubernetes cluster could find the images that the podman machine is building.

-Oh wait, it means that no more registry, additional steps would be required ? just build it and load it.
+Oh wait, it means that no more registry, additional steps would be required? just build it and load it.

 ## Minikube to the rescue